‘This new bamboo shoot hangs over my neighbours wall

 Waiting list

-“You’re on the waiting list,” I heard from the other side of the check-in counter.
-“What the hell?”
-I thought, I bought the ticket online and it wasn’t a discounted ticket.
-“What’s going on here?”
-So many things had gone wrong recently that I wasn’t entirely surprised.
-I walked through the gleaming corridors of Vienna Airport and entered the transit hall.
-I showed my ticket to a flight attendant who asked me to wait.
-I’m sitting in the transit hall, waiting.
+‘You are on waiting list’, I heard from the other side of the check-in counter.
+‘What the hell?’, I thought, I bought the ticket online, and it wasn’t a discounted ticket.
+‘What’s happening here?’
+There were so many things going wrong recently, that I wasn’t utterly surprised.
+I walked through the glittering corridors of Vienna Airport, and entered the transit hall.
+I showed my ticket to a flight attendant, who asked me to wait for a while.
+I’m sitting in the transit, waiting.
 More and more people come in.
-It feels like time has stopped and the NOW has expanded into the past and the future, washing away memories and plans.
-It feels like I am always in transition and always on the move, waiting here and there to get somewhere without ever arriving at my destination.
+It feels as if time stopped for a while, or just the NOW expanded into the past and future washing away memories and plans.
+It feels like being always in transition, and always on the road in the same time, waiting here and there to get somewhere without ever arriving to my destination.
 Always on a waiting list.

 Face mapping in Hongkong

-Hong Kong.
-I was really tired after finishing a trip that started in Beijing two weeks ago, but I had to spend most of the day on the computer to finish the administration.
-In the evening I was desperate to get some fresh air and have some fun, so I went to Temple Street to find a face reader.
-The idea was inspired by a film I had recently seen called Chinese Box with Jeremy Irons and Gong Li, set during the 1997 handover of Hong Kong.
-I went straight up to the lady who was sitting exactly where the old man in my hotel told me would she would sit and asked her to read my face.
+Hongkong.
+I was really exhausted after finishing the trip and it was constantly 32 degrees, so after sitting at the computer all day I decided to cheer myself up.
+I headed to Temple street to the night market to find a face reader.
+I watched a film recently called The Chinese box with Jeremy Irons and Gong Li, and I saw a face map in it.
+I wanted to have one.
+I went up straight to the lady who was sitting just where the old man in my hotel told me she will, and asked her to read my face.
 She was happy to have a customer, but she didn’t want to draw.
-She said people just want to talk to her these days, they don’t want her to draw, so she’s out of practice.
-But I wanted to understand how she worked.
-She started with a lot of general compliments.
-“You are a very nice person.
-You always have a plan and you never let anyone stop you or distract you.
-And then she began to analyse my face, assigning certain ages and qualities to different parts.
-“Your ears are big and thick, which means that your parents loved you very much when you were a child.
+She said these days people just want to talk to her, they don’t want drawing, so she is out of practice.
+Or maybe never got into.
+But I wanted to understand how it works.
+She started off with many general compliments. „You are a very kind person.
+You always have a plan, and never let anyone stop you or divert you.”
+And then she started analyzing the face ordering certain age and qualities to different parts. „Your ears are big and thick, it means your parents loved you very much when you were a child.
 Your forehead is full, so you were very good at school.
-Your eyebrows are long, which means a good career.
-Your eyes are beautiful: you will do good business.
-Your nose is long and straight, between 40 and 50 you will make a lot of money.
-Upper lips mean the period between 50 and 60, you will do well, chin over 60.
-Over 60 you have to be careful with water.
-Especially if you have a bath.
-And your two moles are a bad sign, they make you spend a lot of money.
+Your eyebrows are long, it means good career.
+Eyes are beautiful: you do good business.
+Your nose is long and straight, between 40-50 you will make a lot of money.
+Upper lips means the period between 50 and 60, you will be doing well, the chin over 60.
+You have to be careful with water over 60.
+Especially when you have a bath.
+And your two moles are bad signs, they make you spend a lot of money.
 You should get rid of them.
-The lines under your eyes show that your children will be great, they will always listen to you”.
-I made a face of disbelief, so she asked: “How old are you?”
-When I said 39, she was shocked.
-“I thought you were 34.
+The lines under your eyes show that your children will be great, they will always listen to you.”
+I was looking at her with disbelief, I thought I just have lines there because I’m tired, so she asked: „How old are you?”
+When I said 39 she was shocked. „I thought you were 34.
 But it doesn’t matter.
-Signs are signs.”
-“How many children do you think I will have?”
-I asked, just to take part.
-She became even more serious, checking my face and then my palm for a while.
-“Two boys and a girl.”
-“Wow!”
-“And your eyes are shining, which means you like to travel.”
-I couldn’t really deny it, so I just thanked her and left.
-After I had sat down to write my diary in an open-air restaurant, a huge crab passed under the table.
-The cook caught it just as it was heading for the road to freedom.
-I thought for a while about its chances of survival on the streets of Kowloon.
-Would it be able to leave the urban jungle and ever make it home?
-I thought about the crab, the prophecy, the parables, being trapped in reality, which is just a loop in the chain.
+Signs are signs.” „How many children do you think I will have?”
+I asked just in order to participate.
+She became even more serious, and she was checking my face then my palm for a while. „Two boys and a girl.” „Wow!” „And your eyes are shining which means you love travelling.”
+I couldn’t really deny that, and thought maybe this divination was sold to a few more people today already, so just thanked and went to an open air restaurant and while writing this, a huge crab walked past under the table.
+The cook caught him just when he made it to the street to freedom.
+I was thinking for a while about his chances to survive on the streets of Kowloon.
+Will he be able to leave the urban jungle and ever make it home?
+I was pondering over the crab, the divination, the paralels, being caught up in reality which is just a loop in the chain.

 Jetleg in Delhi

-It has been raining all day, the damp winter chill creeping into my bones.
-I only landed in Delhi three hours ago.
-The best thing to do is watch TV in bed under the blanket, but when I turn it on it just hums and buzzes, the screen looks grey and misty like the weather outside, I try to press all the buttons on the remote but can’t get it to work.
-I try to set things up for the coming months, jotting down ideas and lists in my diary, but soon the power goes out and my little world goes black.
-I can’t remember seeing a window in the room, I must be right, I’m blinded by the darkness.
-I doze off into a dreamless sleep, as if I had fallen into a black hole.
+It is raining all day, the wet winter chill creeps into my bones.
+Just landed in Delhi three hours ago.
+It would be best to watch TV while lying in bed under the quilt, but when I turn it on, it`s just humming and buzzing, the screen looks grey and foggy like the weather outside, trying to press all the buttons on the remote, but can`t make it work.
+Trying to set up things for the coming months, jotting down ideas and lists in my diary, but soon the electricity goes off, and my little world goes black.
+I don`t remember seeing a window in the room, must be right, I`m blinded by the darkness.
+I doze off into a dreamless sleep as if I fell into a black hole.
 A long and dizzying fall.
-I don’t know how much time I spend in total hibernation, but I wake up to the sound of the generators starting up, as if an old film was about to start.
-The music rises slowly, after being unbearably out of tune for a while, then the rhythm settles, a melody builds, and even though the sound cracks and black lines and spots flicker on the old film, I recognise it, I’m here again.
+Don`t know how much time I spend in total hibernation, but I wake up hearing the generators starting, as if an old movie was about to start.
+The music is climbing up slowly after being unbearably out of tune for a while, then the rhythm becomes stable, a melody builds up, and although the sound is creaking, and black lines and spots are flickering on the old film, I recognize it, I’m here again.
 India 2004.

 Malaria dream